JavaScript is required

 Essential weather verbs and how they work

-German weather verbs work a bit differently than English ones.
+German weather verbs work a bit differently from English ones.
 Most weather verbs are impersonal, meaning they use "es" (it) as the subject.

 The most common weather verbs: